 Trust is the currency we trade for flexibility.

 When you are a caregiver, life is unpredictable.
 But if there is one thing you can predict, it is that caregiving will at some point interfere with your paid work.
-Before that happens, do what you can to build and maintain trust at work.
+Before that happens, do what you can to build trust at work – and maintain it!
 Trust is the currency we use to weather the rocky patches and that we trade for the flexibility required to balance care and career.

 Here are 7 ways to build trust at work so that you can access the flexibility your life requires: